We all know that in order to be successful, you have to be confident.

-They know that every individual’s path to success is unique and the only person’s success they need to be responsible for is their own.
+They know that every individual’s path to success is unique, and the only person’s success they need to be responsible for is their own.

-They feel validated not from within, but from seeing how much more they’ve done than others.
+They feel validated not from within but from seeing how much more they’ve done than others.

-They may have had some extraordinary outcomes as a result of their work, and they look down on those who have not experienced similar high levels of results.
+They may have had some extraordinary outcomes due to their work, and they look down on those who have not experienced similar high levels of results.

 2. Are you willing to fail?

 In fact, they embrace it.